gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Upgrading GitLab Mattermost

-Note: Upgrading to GitLab 8.9, which includes Mattermost 3.1, requires special steps, please see below.
+Note: When upgrading to GitLab 8.9 additional steps are require before restarting the Mattermost server to enable multi-account support in Mattermost 3.1.
+Please see below for special instructions.

 GitLab Mattermost can be upgraded through the regular GitLab omnibus update process provided: